mpw96/steam-sucker/docs/implementation_details.md

 SmartRC-CC1101-Driver-Lib is also the awesome library that I'm using.

+## Software

+Here is where I found how to send a recording from Flipper Zero: [simondankelmann/Esp32-SubGhz](https://github.com/simondankelmann/Esp32-SubGhz).

+One very interesting section is [Transmit Flipper Zero .sub Files](https://github.com/simondankelmann/Esp32-SubGhz/blob/main/Esp32/Esp32-CC1101-Standalone/README.md#transmit-flipper-zero-sub-files).
+This and the sketch [ESP32_CC1101_STANDALONE.ino](https://github.com/simondankelmann/Esp32-SubGhz/blob/main/Esp32/Esp32-CC1101-Standalone/ESP32_CC1101_STANDALONE/ESP32_CC1101_STANDALONE.ino) helped me a lot to understand what's what.

+[homieiot/homie-esp8266](https://github.com/homieiot/homie-esp8266) is used for the MQTT communication.

 # Integration into Home Assistant

 The fan is integrated via the [MQTT Fan](https://www.home-assistant.io/integrations/fan.mqtt) integration.
 The light is integrated via the [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt) integration.

 I am using [this yaml](mqtt_fan.yaml).

+# Open points

+* I don't understand why we are using `digitalWrite` to do the actual sending and not some method of `ELECHOUSE_cc1101`.
+* Sometimes the D1 mini crashes.
+This seems to happen when the network task wants to do something while the fan speed is currently being changed.
+How can this be handled better?